mariustdev/image-library/README.md

 # React + TypeScript + Vite

-## This is a home assigment (1 day)
+## This is a home assignment (1 day)
-This is a basic image library which shows images from a public API.
+This is a basic image library that shows images from a public API.
 Stack:
 - React + TS + Vite + Redux Toolkit
 - react-router-dom
 - Vitest + jsdom + react-testing-library